AglaiaNorza/obsidian-vault/multicore/03 - MPI, Collective Communication.md

 ## `MPI_Gather`
 (the inverse of `MPI_Scatter`)
 `MPI_Gather` takes elements from many processes and gathers them to one single process.
+- elements are gathered in order of the processes' rank

 ![[MPI-gather.png|center|450]]